warwick358/bitbot-project-3-light-sensor/Bitbot-project-3-light-sensor.md

     right_light_sensor = 0
 })
 ```
-## Step 3 setting the sensors
+## Step 3
+Setting the sensors

 Next we need to tell each variable where to get their value from.
-Go to the 'Bitbot" tab and the "inputs & outputs" tab and select the "left light sensor" and place it in the "0" of the "set to" block from the "variable" tab
+Go to the 'Bitbot" tab and the "inputs & outputs" tab and select the "left light sensor" and place it in the "0" of the "set to" block from the "variable" tab.
 Then do the same for the "right light sensor" "set to" block from the "variable" tab

 ```block